linode/apl-docs/docs/get-started/labs/create-repos.md

 sidebar_label: Create GIT repos
 ---

 As a developer you'll need a Git repository for your code.
 Most organizations will probably have a central code repository like Gitlab, or use Github.
-But if you don't, APL has you covered.
-APL includes a complete self-hosted Git solution called Gitea.
+But if you don't, you can use the integrated Git service.

 As a team member, you can create and manage your own repositories.